Fight the Flu

 • Pneumonia

 Flu viruses are constantly changing, so flu vaccines are updated every year.
-Additionally, your immunity against flu viruses wanes over time.
-Getting vaccinated against the flu every year provides you the best protection against the most recent and common circulating flu strains.
-6
+Your immunity against flu viruses also wanes over time.
+Getting vaccinated against the flu every year provides you with the best protection against the most recent and common circulating flu strains.2

 Speak to your Amcal pharmacist if you are unsure or if you require more information.